GregoireCampos99/sports_betting/ReadMe.md

 # Done

 # In Progress: gathering and processing data:
-- improve coverage for warehouse.main.fact_standings_snapshot (currently one per season and team)
 - improve coverage for odds (looks like it is empty on API-football - might need to revert back to TheOdds)

 # To do